 Affectionately known as the Run for the Roses and sitting proudly among the top horse races in the world, the Grade One Kentucky Derby is the first leg of the historical Triple Crown of racing and the 2019 event is the 145th renewal.

 The fastest two minutes in sports takes place on Saturday May 4 at Churchill Downs in Louisville and TVG will provide you with all the information you need leading up to the big day.
-Check out the history of the event, how to bet the big race, who the main contenders are and much more right here.

 The Kentucky Derby odds will eventually be shaped based on form from last year’s Breeders’ Cup along with results from the various prep races around the country this spring, though always look out for some surprise contenders who are burning up the track in practice.